Skip to content

 Sometimes it is desired to conduct thermodynamic and/or rate coefficient calculations in advance, prior to the main T3 iterations.
 For example, one might want to compute thermodynamic properties for all important radicals of a fuel molecule in advance (before RMG generates a model).

-This pre-QM computations is called the "iteration 0" of T3 and is achieved by specifying species and/or reactions in the QM section of the input.
+This pre-QM computation is called the "iteration 0" of T3 and is achieved by specifying species and/or reactions in the QM section of the input.
 The corresponding computations will be executed, and the computed thermo-kinetic parameters will be used by RMG in all consecutive T3 iterations.

 The RMG core tolerances

 RMG uses the toleranceMoveToCore argument to control the size of the generated model (the "core").
 See detailed explanation here.
 The corresponding T3 argument is called core_tolerance, and is set under rmg['model'].
 This core_tolerance argument is a list of floats, each will be used in a respective T3 iteration.
 For example, setting core_tolerance = [0.02, 0.01, 0.005, 0.001] will make T3 use a toleranceMoveToCore of 0.02 for running RMG in iteration 1, and a toleranceMoveToCore of 0.001 for running RMG in iteration 4.
-All iterations further iterations use the last entry in core_tolerance.
+All further iterations use the last entry in core_tolerance.
 In the above example, iterations 5, 6, 7... will use a toleranceMoveToCore of 0.001 as well.

 This feature is useful since at the first iteration RMG is normally executed without system-specific knowledge which is provided as thermodynamic properties and rate coefficients in later T3 iterations.
-If a RMG is given a too low tolerance in the early iterations it will likely explore unimportant chemistry.
+If RMG is given a too low tolerance in the early iterations it will likely explore unimportant chemistry.
 By gradually increasing the tolerance we allow RMG to hone in on the model.